FelixOnline/v2/content/articles/2010-11-25-the-f-word-not-that-one.md

  - /comment/445/the-f-word-not-that-one
 imported: true
 comments:
+ - value: >
- - Walking in the preensce of giants here Cool thinking all around
+     Walking in the preensce of giants here.
+Cool thinking all around!

 # Article Taxonomies
 categories: